Galcedion/nested-encoder-js/README.md

 The master function will return a JSON containing following keys
 ```
 result     - The decoded string.
 Will contain the value 'false' when encodedString was not provided.
-suggestion - The suggested pattern for the given encodedString.
-Only set when pattern was not provided.
 parameters - A list of parameters that can be provided when using nested-encoder-js.
 Only set when plainString or pattern was not provided.
 encodings  - A dict of available encodings.
 Only set when plainString or pattern was not provided.
 ```